quocdatestweb/spring_mvc_commerce/README.md

     To run the application on a local computer, please follow the steps below:

   1. Download and install version `17` of the `Java Development Kit (JDK)` on your computer.
 The download link can be found at https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html.
-  2. Download and install `Docker` from https://www.docker.com/products/docker-desktop/.
+  2. Download and install `XAMPP` from https://www.apachefriends.org/download.html.
-  3. Download and install `Visual Studio Code (vscode)` from https://code.visualstudio.com/download.
+  4. Download and install `Visual Studio Code (vscode)` from https://code.visualstudio.com/download.
-  4. Download and enable the `Spring Boot Extension Pack` extension in vscode.
+  5. Download and enable the `Spring Boot Extension Pack` extension in vscode.
 The extension can be downloaded from https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack.
-  5. Download and enable the `Extension Pack for Java extension` in vscode.
+  6. Download and enable the `Extension Pack for Java extension` in vscode.
 The extension can be downloaded from https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack.
-  6. Download the `source code` from https://github.com/nguyenhuy158/springcommerce and open it in vscode.
+  7. Clone the `source code` from https://github.com/quocdatestweb/spring_mvc_commerce.git and open it in vscode.
-  7. Run the `docker-compose.yml` file located at `/src/main/resources/docker-compose.yml` using the command `docker compose up -d`.
+  8. Set up database with XAMPP
-  8. Press `ctrl + shift + p` in vscode and enter `Spring Boot Dashboard:run...`.
+  9. Press `ctrl + shift + p` in vscode and enter `Spring Boot Dashboard:run...`.
 The application should now be running.

   - [x] Full CURL commands or Postman snapshots to verify the APIs (include full request endpoints, HTTP Headers and request payload if any).